paladin-t/b8/pages/gallery.md

 ![](imgs/creating_images.png)

-Write programs in a BASIC dialect, in which music and sound effects are also written:
+Write programs in a BASIC dialect, in which music and sound effects can be made also:

 ![](imgs/writing_programs.png)

-Then mix all assets into a playable game, or a usable program:
+Then mix all your work into a playable game, or a decent program:

 ![](imgs/playable_now.png)

-User can create, edit, import, export, and play disks in an integrated environment:
+You can create, edit, import, export, and play redistributable disks in an integrated environment:

 ![](imgs/integrated.png)